gregbritten/BayesianEcosystems_IAP/README.md

 ## Schedule
 **Session #1**: Jan 16
  * Installing PyStan
  * Introduce ecosystem equations
  * Simulate from the ecosystem model
  * Generate synthetic observations
  * First fit of the model to data in Stan

 **Session #2**: Jan 23
  * How to plot and analyze output from a Bayesian analysis
-	* Analyze
+ * How to make Bayesian predictions from a Bayesian model
+ * Analyze how parameter and prediction uncertainty varies with size and dimension of observational dataset

+**Session #3**: Jan 30
+ * Extend the plankton ecosystem model to include a fish population
+ * Fit the model to plankton + fish populations
+ * Use the fitted model to make predictions (and quantify uncertainty!) about the amount of fishing the ecosystem can support

 ## Installing PyStan